Skip to main content

 Attention-Deficit/Hyperactivity Disorder

-Do not use for weight loss; use of other sympathomimetic drugs for weight loss associated with serious adverse cardiovascular events.
-Efficacy and safety of lisdexamfetamine for treatment of obesity not established.
+Used orally for the treatment of moderate to severe BED in adults.
+Not indicated for weight loss.
+Use of other sympathomimetic drugs for weight loss associated with serious adverse cardiovascular adverse events.
+Efficacy and safety of lisdexamfetamine for the treatment of obesity not established.

 Lisdexamfetamine Dosage and Administration